How do Digital Health Standards Assess Evidence?

 Whilst there are many elements that people need to be assured about in the digital health space, it is the questions around product efficacy and safety that are perhaps the most important.

 Initially, there was no international reference point to help with this challenge.
-Traditional healthcare approaches to evidence, typically centre around randomised controlled trials (RCTs) or, more recently, high-quality observational studies capturing real world evidence.
+Traditional healthcare approaches to evidence, typically center around randomized controlled trials (RCTs) or, more recently, high-quality observational studies capturing real-world evidence.
 But digital health presents challenges to these traditional evidential approaches.

-Firstly, it is crucial to avoid categorising all digital health technologies as one homogeneous group of products or services that demand the same level of assurance.
-Digital health technologies are connected as a group through their primary delivery model – digital – yet technologies vary widely in complexity, use cases and associated risk.
+Firstly, it is crucial to avoid categorizing all digital health technologies as one homogeneous group of products or services that demand the same level of assurance.
+Digital health technologies are connected as a group through their primary delivery model – digital – yet technologies vary widely in complexity, use cases, and associated risk.

 A product that plays music to help children brush their teeth for the right amount of time, is rightly part of the digital health technology space, alongside a product that checks heart rhythms for arrhythmias like atrial fibrillation.
 Both are great products and have value to offer, but beyond their common mode of delivery, they are poles apart, with different levels of complexity and risk.
 As such, should the evidence of efficacy be the same for both?
 Or should the complexity and risk have a bearing on what needs to be demonstrated?
 We describe this as the Proportionality Principle.

 Secondly, digital health technologies are typically developed using an agile and iterative approach.
-They are built on a rapid real world evidence approach, with user-centred design and user-driven feedback and iteration dictating product refinement and driving product efficacy in target areas.
-This model involves a growing maturity cycle, with early stage prototypes and proof of concepts morphing into more stable and established products.
+They are built on a rapid real-world evidence approach, with user-centered design and user-driven feedback and iteration dictating product refinement and driving product efficacy in target areas.
+This model involves a growing maturity cycle, with early-stage prototypes and proof of concepts morphing into more stable and established products.

 At some point in this maturity, digital health technologies will reach a point where more substantive and traditional approaches to evidence collation are appropriate, and where the rate of change and development has slowed down to a manageable and predictable level.